yandex/rep/README.md

   * unified classifiers wrapper for variety of implementations (TMVA, Sklearn, XGBoost, uBoost)
   * parallel training of classifiers on cluster
   * classification/regression reports with plots
-  * support of interactive plots
+  * support for interactive plots
-  * grid-search with parallelized execution on a cluster
+  * grid-search algorithms with parallelized execution
-  * git, versioning of research
+  * versioning of research using git
-  * computation of different classification metrics
+  * pluggable quality metrics for classification
+  * meta-algorithm design (aka 'rep-lego')

 ### Running using docker